 These vary depending on the type of claim but may include:

-Failure to raise a claim within the three-month time frame could result in the claim being invalidated, although the rules are complex and the tribunal has a discretion to allow claims to be heard even if they are made outside of the time limit.
+Failure to issue a claim within the three-month time frame (dependant on the claim) could result in the claim being struck out, although the rules are complex and the tribunal has a discretion to allow claims to be heard even if they are made outside of the time limit.

 If both parties have gone through an unsuccessful early conciliation process, the employee may decide to start their employment tribunal claim.